LiberTEM/LiberTEM/docs/publications/udfpaper/udfpaper.rst

 Modern detectors consist of arrays of sub-detectors, of which each has their own read-out electronics and connectors in order to process and transmit data in parallel.
-Live feedback from the acquisition that they are currently performing is a common requirement from electron microscopists since exploring a sample with electron microscopy is a visual and interactive process.
-Live data processing for detectors with parallel readout streams is a challenge with conventional software because the data stream is not available as whole frames, but distributed over several systems as partial frames.
+Live feedback from the acquisition is a common requirement from electron microscopists since exploring a sample with electron microscopy is a visual and interactive process.
+Live data processing for detectors with parallel readout streams is a challenge with conventional software since the data stream is not available as whole frames, but distributed over several systems as partial frames.
 The data rate is so high that combining the streams into one single stream is not practical, and current distributed detectors like the Gatan K2IS camera can only dump data to storage for subsequent offline analysis because of these difficulties in implementation.

 For live display and human interaction, as well as many postprocessing steps, the data will have to be reduced.
 For a significant number of reduction